tty-pt/metal/README.md

 !
 ```

-Again, this _should_ get you to the point you have a working example.
+This _should_ get you to the point you have a working example.

-I really need help testing this out on Linux.
+I really need help testing it on Linux.

 # Building / developing the Metal
 Currently I have no access to the modified LLVM source code.